s-chadalavada/plodi/README.md

 * NAICs Codes & CBSA Data - Census data by region and industry to determine normalized implied pay (feature engineering)
 * Case Data - We reviewed and labelled 108 adjudicated DOJ cases.
 108 cases.
 614 individual and company names yielding 752 unique loans.
 Assume that a loan is “suspect” if it’s associated with one of the cases (data labelling)

-We've included a data dictionary below for reference.

 ## Modeling & Methodology
 We assume a true fraud rate of 8% as estimates range from $70B-$200B1 of the $1.2T disbursed.
 All models are trained/tested on 9.4k loans, via downsampling of the non-case related loans, and assumed to be non-suspect.
 Train and Test split of 80% and 20% respectively.
 Given prosecuted cases are positive loan labels but remaining loans are unknown status.
 Therefore we weigh Recall (Sensitivity)  and Negative Predictive Value as primary measures for MVP model selection.